-Use this step by step tutorial to make easy homemade confetti sprinkles in any color you like.
-All you need is fondant and small cutters or decorating tips!
+Use this tutorial to make quick and easy homemade confetti sprinkles in any color!
+All you need is fondant and small cutters to make homemade sprinkles.

-I got the idea for making homemade confetti sprinkles when I was in the baking aisle at Jewel.
+I got the idea for making HOMEMADE confetti sprinkles when I was buying sprinkles last weekend.

-I love colorful sprinkles since they are such an easy way to dress up deserts.
+I love colorful sprinkles since they are such an easy way to decorate deserts.

-While staring at those bottles, I kept thinking there had to be a cheaper alternative and finally, I figured out a way to make my own.
+While staring at those bottles, I kept thinking there had to be a cheaper alternative and finally, I figured out a way to make my own sprinkles, using fondant and small cutters.

 I can’t wait to share this technique for making homemade confetti sprinkles with all of you!